DaFuqs/LootCrates/README.md

 - Use shulker crates in mob drops for that "loot bags" feel
 - To build upon that: Use locked shulker crates instead.
 To encourage trading scatter the required keys around the landscape for players to find.
 - Make keys drop from special mobs or bosses.
 Players have to farm them to get access to their collected shulker crates
-- Place instant regenerating, locked loot crates at the servers central square to get players to run into each other for socializaton or PvP, fighting each other for their keys
+- Place instant regenerating, locked loot crates at the servers central square to get players to run into each other for socialization or PvP, fighting each other for their keys

 ## Rarities
 All the loot bundles, crates, shulker crates and keys come in these rarities, each with their own unique look: